 - Comfort Features

 It does not matter how well any boot you buy will stand up to your work environment if it’s not comfortable.
-Look for features like the following they go a long way to keeping your feet feeling good on even the longest work days.
+Look for features such as the following.
+They go a long way to keeping your feet feeling good on even the longest workdays.

 - Gusseted tongue